hughperkins/gpu-experiments/README.md

 [gpuexperiments/maths2.py](gpuexperiments/maths2.py)

 Comparison of maths operators.
+This is using a single block of 32 threads.
 Results on 940M:
 ```
 name		tot ms	op ns	gflops
 float_add 	60.9	6.09	5.26